ElectricMolasses/battleship/README.md

 ## ToDo

-- Refactor to actually use isOccupied
-- I believe the core functionality is done and we can begin implementing steps in the game loop.
+- Currently a bug in AI shots being displaced on the cell the ship has been placed on.
+Need to make the elements float over the ships.

 ## Dependencies